Hosamov/exclusions-db/README.md

   - ❌Expiring soon
   - ❌Upon Expiration
 - **Fix bug: routes.js: edit_user POST route - password updates, should show
-  the user an error if it doesn't match,and break from saving the data, potentially crashing the server.
+  the user an error if it doesn't match,and break from saving the data, instead of potentially crashing the server. (tested 11/9 in prod...and it's a sucky one)
 - **Add ability for users to reset their password via "forgot password" link.

-### Originally created: 11/29/2022; Last edited: 10/4/2023
+### Originally created: 11/29/2022; Last edited: 11/22/2023